Pfeil/rust-telebasc/README.md

 ## Then what is the difference to other rust-telegram-bot-api-model-scrapers?

 It's written in rust.
-It's really tha main reason.
+It's really the main reason.
 This way, someone who wants to write something in rust, can adjust it, if needed, without touching another language.
 The code shall be maintainable and readable, so adjusting it will be easy.
 That's not much of a reason?
 True, but I thought it's a good exercise for a beginner.
 Also, rust isn't the type of language that would be considered perfect for this task, so I just needed to do it! ;)

 Also, since this project is managed using `cargo`, you can add it as a subproject (i.e. using cargo workspaces) to have the scraper/generator bound to your project.